Artwork by Jane Kelly. © Used by permission

 Skip to:

-Keep calm and do an assessment
+Keep calm and make an assessment

 Think back: Was there a specific skill or job experience that they were looking for that you don’t have?
 Was there a question that you did not understand and did not answer well?
 Was there anything that you could have done or said better?
 Note them down.
 Evaluating your performance honestly will help you improve.
 It will make you a stronger candidate when the next opportunity comes.